George Macfarlan

-George Macfarlan (1837/1838 – 9 October 1868) was a 19th-century Member of Parliament representing the Lyttelton electorate.
+George Macfarlan (1837/1838 – 9 October 1868) was a New Zealand Member of Parliament representing the Lyttelton electorate.

 Professional career

 Macfarlan was the only son of the Rev. George Macfarlan of Gainford, County Durham.
 He was educated at Shrewsbury School before attending Trinity College, Cambridge, where he obtained a "very high degree", passing his final exams in 1860 as fourteenth wrangler.

 He moved to London to qualify as a lawyer, and was called to the bar by the Honourable Society of the Inner Temple in June 1863.

 Macfarlan came out to Canterbury, New Zealand in January 1864.
 He was in partnership with William Sefton Moorhouse, prior to Moorhouse being elected Superintendent for the Canterbury Provincial Council in May 1866 for the second time, with their office located in Cathedral Square.
 After that, he was a solicitor with Macfarlan and Nottidge, also located in the central town square.
 He was an occasional contributor to the Lyttelton Times.